 2017: The 1-year ban on gay and bi men for donating blood is changed to 3 months.

 2019: The World Health Organisation declassifies transgender health issues as a mental illness.

-2019: The UK government announced new regulations for teaching Relationships and Sex Education in England.
-Find out more here
+2019: The UK Government announces new regulations for teaching Relationships and Sex Education in England.

 I wonder how many of the dates you know and what ones were particularly shocking to read?

 If you are LGBTQ yourself think about how these laws have affected you and your life and how this might inform your work with your LGBTQ clients.

 If you are not LGBTQ, then think about your own privilege and how it might have been to have not had these rights at the points in your life you used them, e.g. would you have been able to get married in the year you did if you were LGBTQ?